v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 The `-u root` option is to set up an installation running as `root`.
 This is required so that Xray can access the SSL certificate private key.

-The script takes a few minutes to run.
+The script can take a minute or so to run.
 It should end with confirmation messages like this:

 ```bash
 info: Xray v1.2.4 is installed.